rsfreitas/libalex/README.md

 * Add support to plugins from libcollections.

+* Add reference count to the exported objects.

+* Change all exported data to opaque types.

 * Convert all string manipulation to use *cstring_t* from libcollections.

 * Framegrabber support, for live capture, with multilive support also.